casper-network/casper-protocol-release/README.md

      bin.tar.gz
      config.tar.gz
   1_3_0/
+     bin.tar.gz
+     config.tar.gz
 ```

 # config.tar.gz

-This group of files should be installed on the server in `/etc/casper/<protocol_version>/`.
+This group of files should be installed on the server in `/etc/casper/[protocol_version]/`.
 This is done
 as part of `/etc/casper/node_util.py stage_protocols` distributed with `casper-node-launcher` package.

 This is a system agnostic configuration files for a protocol release.
 The starting protocol version